 And the same goes with lemon curd.
 Can’t you just eat it by the spoonful?!
 But of course, for tarts or lemon meringue pie, curd is such an easy and tasty base.
 Just screams Spring and Summer (even though lemons really are a winter staple!)
 I think in part it’s the yellow- such a happy, fresh colour, the colour of sunshine and being outside.

 This lemon curd is a joy to whip up.
 And really, whipping is an integral part of the recipe.
-Instead of most of it starting on the stove top, you’re going to use an electric mixer (hopefully a stand mixer, if you have one).
-Once all the ingredients are together and whipped up, only then does it all get transferred into a pot on the stove.
+Instead of it starting on the stove top, you’re going to use an electric mixer (hopefully a stand mixer, if you have one).
+Once all the ingredients are together and whipped up, it will look curdled- the butter and the lemon juice just don’t want to get along.
+But no worries, truly.
+Only then does it all get transferred into a pot on the stove.
+The butter will slowly melt wonderfully into the eggs and lemon and sugar.
+Once thickened it is taken off the heat and the zest is added in.
 I found the recipe on the Simply So Good website.
 It’s so breezy to whip up.
 The only changes I made to it, is to up the amount of lemon zest (1 teaspoon just wasn’t enough!!!) and a few hearty dashes of lemon bitters.
 I truly hope you can find bitters where you live.
 You can either check out fancier grocery stores, even liquor stores these days have a shelf dedicated to bitters, or try online.
 Dillons or Fee Brothers are fabulous options.
 But as for the rest of the ingredients: lemon juice, butter, eggs, sugar- pretty basic, so you could easily whip this up this afternoon.
 You know you want to… 😉

 Lemony Lemon Curd